sakasute/weather-app/README.md

 ## Bugs & Known issues

-- Search input isn't validated.
-This is mainly an UX issue because the actual security concerns would be on the server side and in this case the server is OpenWeatherMap's API-server.
+- Very little input validation is done (in search input).
+This is mainly an UX issue because the actual security concerns would mostly be on the server side and in this case the server is OpenWeatherMap's API-server.
 - UX is lacking in other ways also.
 Mainly there isn't any indication that a search is going on.
 So on slow internet connection the application seems frozen when waiting for the search result.
 - Doesn't work on Internet Explorer because `fetch` is used (at least because of that).
 - Especially, in a bigger application, it would have been beneficial to have more reusable and smaller components.
 This was a small enough project that there wasn't too much repetition with the abstraction level that I chose.
 Also PropTypes would have been beneficial, especially if the project was bigger.